parshavjain/assignment-solution-step7/readme.md

 	Project
 	|
-	├── resources 			                    // If project needs any data file, it can be found here/placed here, if data is huge they can be mounted, no need put it in your repository
+	├── data 			                    // If project needs any data file, it can be found here/placed here, if data is huge they can be mounted, no need put it in your repository
 	|
 	├── com.stackroute.datamunger	            // all your java file will be stored in this package
 	|	└── query